TheOrangeCow/Flashforge/README.md

 # Flashforge
-This alows you to conect to your printer
+This alows you to conect to your Flashforge printer printer